soltanianzadeh/STNeuroNet/README.md

 # STNeuroNet

-NiftyNet is a [TensorFlow][tf]-based open-source convolutional neural networks (CNN) platform for research in medical image analysis and image-guided therapy.
-NiftyNet's modular structure is designed for sharing networks and pre-trained models.
-Using this modular structure you can:

-* Get started with established pre-trained networks using built-in tools
+STNeuroNet is 3-dimensional convolutional neural network (CNN) for segmenting "active" neurons from calcium imaging data.
+The network was implemented through NiftyNet, a TensorFlow-based open-source CNN platform.
-* Adapt existing networks to your imaging data
+You can adapt the existing network to your imaging data.
-* Quickly build new solutions to your own image analysis problems

 ### Features

-*
-*
+* Pre- and post-processing steps for segmenting active neurons
+* A 3D CNN for batch-processing of calcium imaging data
+* MATLAB GUI for manual marking of calcium imaging data

 ### Installation

-1. Please install the appropriate [TensorFlow][tf] package*:
+1. Please install the appropriate TensorFlow package*:
    * [`pip install tensorflow-gpu==1.4`][tf-pypi-gpu] for TensorFlow with GPU support
    * [`pip install tensorflow==1.4`][tf-pypi] for CPU-only TensorFlow
 2. [`pip install stneuronet`](https://pypi.org/project/STNeuroNet/)
+3. MATLAB engine:

+ <sup>Note for Tensorflow 1.4 you need CUDA Toolkit 8.0 and cuDNN v7.0
  <sup>All other STNeuroNet dependencies are installed automatically as part of the pip installation process.

-To install from the source repository, please checkout [the instructions](http://niftynet.readthedocs.io/en/dev/installation.html).</sup>

 [tf-pypi-gpu]: https://pypi.org/project/tensorflow-gpu/
 [tf-pypi]: https://pypi.org/project/tensorflow/